-The Repsol rider, who’s a 125cc World Champion and able to dominate his Moto2 bike at more than 240 km/h, came of age Thursday to take took his driving exam.
+Marc Marquez NewsThe Repsol rider, who’s a 125cc World Champion and able to dominate his Moto2 bike at more than 240 km/h, came of age Thursday to take took his driving exam.

+Used to see him flying over the World Championship circuits, it is paradoxical to think that a Motorcycling World Champion would not have a driving license.
 But this is what happens when your name is Marc Marquez and you are someone who has amazed the whole Motorsport world since you were 15.
 Marc turned 18 on Thursday, the final day of Moto2 testing